matehuslucena/bowling-api/README.md

 An API to manage a bowling game.

-To use just make a clone or fork and run
+To use the API make a clone or fork and run

 <code>$ bundle install </code>